revinate/unification/styleguide-markdown.md

 - Panel header is wrapped in `header.panel-heading` with title in `h3.panel-title` and subtext in `small` tag
 - `button` elements may be included in the header, and will align right by default
 - The table below features a multi-select column header.
+- When a table row has multiple actions, put the actions under a dropdown, otherwise just use a simple link.
+Refer to the "Actions" column in the table below.

     @example